top of page

 Surfacing community knowledge for solutions

+The Salish Sea Hub is a Community-based Participatory Research (CBPR) hub.
 We focus on bringing research out of academic institutions and into our communities so that it can be used to co-develop solutions to our most pressing challenges by engaging with communities right from the start.

 A canoe sits on the edge of a lake.
 The image is decorative and overlayed with a purple filter